-On July 16, 2008, the Company acquired Raven Biotechnologies, Inc. ("Raven"), a private South San Francisco-based company focused on the development of monoclonal antibody therapeutics for treating cancer.
+On July 16, 2008, the Company acquired Raven Biotechnologies, Inc. (Raven), a private South San Francisco-based company focused on the development of monoclonal antibody therapeutics for treating cancer.
 Raven was considered a development-stage enterprise as defined in ASC 915, Development Stage Entities.
-In connection with the acquisition, the Company issued 12,466,039 shares of its Series D convertible preferred stock (which was converted to common stock in connection with the Company's initial public offering ("IPO")) in exchange for all of the outstanding capital stock and convertible notes payable of Raven.

 The Company undertook restructuring activities related to the acquisition of Raven.
 These restructuring activities included reductions in staffing levels and the intended exit of leased facilities.
-All severance-related payments were completed in the year ended December 31, 2009.
+All severance-related payments were made in the year ended December 31, 2009.